redroostertech/Actions.txt/README.md

 - **Safety** — Define authentication, rate limits, and human-review requirements per action.
 - **Interoperability** — Vendor-neutral, built on open web standards like OpenAPI, JSON Schema, and `.well-known` URIs.
 - **Control** — You decide exactly which actions are exposed, and how they can be used.

 ---

+## 🔮 Vision

+We imagine a future where:

+- Every website and API that wants to be agent-friendly can be, with just two small files.
+- AI agents — from personal assistants to enterprise bots — can discover and execute safe, approved actions without custom integrations.
+- Open standards prevent fragmentation between AI ecosystems, just like RSS and sitemaps did for content.
+- Safety and governance are built-in from the start, so the agent-driven web is transparent, controllable, and trustworthy.

+Action.txt is the first step toward that future.

+---